SSN, ITIN, and Taxes

 International students should not use Turbo Tax, 1040.com or other similar tax preparation software that you see advertised on the web to file your federal taxes; these services are intended for U.S. Citizens only and do not utilize the correct federal tax forms for non-residents.
 There are a few online software programs that can assist with the preparation of taxes for non-residents, such as Sprintax and GLACIER Tax Prep (GTP).

-Be aware of refund e-mail and telephone scams!
-The IRS does not send unsolicited emails or calls to taxpayers and does not request such detailed personal and financial information.
+Be aware of e-mail and telephone scams that target international students and scholars!
+The IRS, nor any government agency or law enforcement agency, does not send unsolicited emails or calls and does not request detailed personal and financial information.

-If you receive such email or call, you should not open it as it likely contains some sort of virus or malware nor answer the call.
-International student and scholars should never provide their SSN/ITIN to anyone via an email or telephone.
+If you receive an email or call, you should not open the email as it likely contains some sort of virus or malware nor answer the call.
+If you do answer, do not let them bully you... hang up.
+International students and scholars should never provide their SSN/ITIN to anyone via an email or telephone.